remo-rcm/remo2-doc/source/preprocess.rst

 The interpolated forcing data are combined with the surface data created with the bodlib toolkit (Section [sec:preproc:bodlib]) and are stored as a-files.
-The new preprocessor is now called `RemapToREMO`.
+The new preprocessor is now called RemapToREMO.
 It contains all neccessary source code to compile any preprocessor configuration including reanalysis with ERA-INTERIM, global model data that fullfils nc-conventions as well as a configuration for preparing remo output